 The goal of Multi-Tiered System of Support (MTSS) in Wakulla is student success, which is evidenced by each student's increasing achievement and successful movement to a full-option diploma.
-This goal fully aligns with our vision - a rigorous and appropriate education that results in success for all students, and our mission - committed to success for students, teachers, staff, and our school system.
+This goal fully aligns with our Vision: We will provide a rigorous and appropriate education that results in success for all students.
+Mission: We are committed to success for all students, teachers, staff, and our community.

-Wakulla County School Board
+Wakulla County School Board Updated 2022-2023

-Updated 2017-18